 Racing the White Silence: On the Trail of the Yukon Quest (2002) by Adam Killick

-An account of the 2001 Yukon Quest dogsled race, highlighting the important cultural aspects of sled dog travel in the north.
+An account of the 2001 Yukon Quest dogsled race, highlighting the essential cultural aspects of sled dog travel in the north.

 No End in Sight (2005) by Rachel Scdoris and Rick Steber

-Scdoris, who is visually impaired, has fought hard to be able to do what she loves – dog sledding – with much of that challenge convincing others what she can do.
+Scdoris, who is visually impaired, has fought hard to do what she loves – dog sledding – with much of that challenge convincing others what she can do.

 Yukon Alone: The World’s Toughest Adventure Race (1999) by John Balzar